 A student recently emailed me this question and my gut reaction was “Do what brings YOU value.”
 Too often, students focus on what they learned for years: make your application/resume look good.
 No hiring manager will choose a candidate based on a minor.
 But they will choose a new engineer whose passion expresses itself through the achievement of a minor.
 As such, any minor must tie off with your personal passion and potential career path.
 Let’s look at a few potential minor options:

 Another reason to look at an English degree?
-Most engineers can’t spell and have poor command of the English language.
+Many engineers can’t be bothered to spell correctly and have a poor command of the English language.
 Know how to do both and you will appear to be a genius.

 Physics, Math, or Another Hard Science